Chickens are known for consuming various meals. But, not all food is good for these fowls. So, can chickens eat carrots?

 As you have heard already, most veggies are healthier when consumed in a fresh state.
 But, this is not how carrots perform when eaten.

 Cooking your carrots releases extra antioxidants.
-More so, cooked carrots boost calcium content which is a better option for the chickens.
+More so, cooked carrots are easier for chickens to digest, making it a better option.

 Furthermore, cooked carrots are also more manageable to digest for the chickens.
 It’s because cooked carrots have a softer quality.